-Our procurement mission is to support the Member Institutions wider missions12 by enabling and supporting the Members in achieving value for money through continually improving our sustainable procurement practice.
+Our procurement mission is to support the member institutions wider missions by enabling and supporting these members in achieving value for money through continually improving our sustainable procurement approach.

-The ERPT is committed to obtaining value for money in all of its transactions, and in conducting its daily business staff must always consider the institution's wider responsibilities in terms of legal, moral, social, economic and environmental impact.
+The ERPT is committed to obtaining best value for money in all of its transactions.
+In conducting its daily business staff must always consider the institution's wider responsibilities in terms of legal, moral, social, economic and environmental impact.
 Effective procurement will support the key institutional objectives across these important operational dimensions